 The City of Poway is not located within an area of influence of an airport land use plan and is not located within two miles of a public airport.
 It also does not contain any private airstrips.
 Development of residential units will be consistent with applicable requirements of adopted emergency response/evacuation plans.
 New residential development may be located adjacent to areas with a significant risk for property damage or injury resulting from wildland fires.
 The City has adopted the Wildland Urban Interface Code to address potential impacts in these areas.
-An analysis of potential impacts with regard to hazards and hazardous materials will be conducted during the environmental review of specific residential developments for above moderate income housing.
-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will have to comply with General Plan policies and Municipal Code requirements for compliance with requirements for the potential release hazardous materials at individual sites.
-Adherence to applicable City, State and/or Federal regulations will be applied at that time and will reduce the potential impacts to below a level of significance.
+An analysis of potential impacts with regard to hazards and hazardous materials will be conducted during the environmental review of specific residential developments for housing.
+Many new projects that propose housing for very low- and low-income households can be developed by-right, however, will have to comply with General Plan policies and PMC requirements for compliance with requirements for the potential release hazardous materials at individual sites.
+Adherence to applicable city, state and/or federal regulations will be applied at that time and will reduce the potential impacts to below a level of significance.
 No mitigation measures are required.

-See response IX.a. above

-See response IX.a. above
+See response IX.a. above.

-See response IX.a. above
+See response IX.a. above.

 No Impact.

-No Impact.
+See response IX.a. above.

+See response IX.a. above.

+See response IX.a. above.

-See response IX.a. above
+Less Than Significant Impact.
+See response IX.a. above.

 HYDROLOGY AND WATER QUALITY:

 Less Than Significant Impact.
 Under Section 402 of the Clean Water Act, the Regional Water Quality Control Board (RWQCB) issues National Pollutant Discharge Elimination System (NPDES) permits to regulate waste discharges to waters of the nation (rivers, lakes and their tributary waters such as creeks and ephemeral streams).
-Through the City’s entitlement process future residential development for above moderate income housing would be evaluated on an individual basis for potential violation of water quality standards or waste discharge requirements.
+Through the City’s entitlement process future residential development would be evaluated on an individual basis for potential violation of water quality standards or waste discharge requirements.
 Individual projects will be required to incorporate current RWQCB and City of Poway Standard Urban Stormwater Mitigation Plan (SUSMP) and NPDES permit requirements in the project design as appropriate.
 Individual projects will be required to be designed to treat and slowly release run-off before discharge into the public storm drainage system consistent with SUSMP requirements.
 Erosion control plans will also be required in association with any grading plans.
-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will have to comply with stormwater guidelines and policies in the General Plan as well as stormwater regulations in the City’s Municipal Code.
+Many new projects that propose housing for very low- and low-income households can be developed by-right, however, will have to comply with stormwater guidelines and policies in the General Plan as well as stormwater regulations in the City’s Municipal Code.
 By following Best Management Practices (BMPs) as specified by the NPDES permit and an approved Storm Water Pollution Prevention (SWPP) permit during construction, the project will not have a significant adverse effect on water or ground water quality or quantity, nor promote increased erosion.
 Therefore, no impacts would occur and no mitigation is required.